tehpsalmist/NeighborhoodMap/ReadMe.md

 Simply open this link in a browser, and off you go!
 [Find a Place to Skate!](https://tehpsalmist.github.io/NeighborhoodMap/)

+If you're trying to run the app locally, clone or download this repository and open index.html in your browser of choice.

 ## How to Use the App

 Open the sidebar to view your search options and results